 There are many stereotypical answers to this question -- trust, respect, intimacy, communication, etc. I don’t disagree with any of these answers, although some are better supported by the research than others.
 My concern is that the most important part of healthy relationships, is often missing from the list, and that is “boundaries.”
 I assume boundaries don’t make the list because they are the only answer that isn’t entirely self-explanatory.
 But boundaries are the difference between something healthy like closeness, and something unhealthy like codependency.
 (Codependency is when you let another person’s behavior affect you to the point of personal dysfunction, you are obsessed with controlling that person’s behavior-- usually because they are an addict).

-To elaborate, closeness is about spending quality time together, but imagine if every time you got home from spending time with your friends or family, your partner acted resentful, depressed, insecure, and/or suspicious.
+To elaborate, closeness is about spending quality time together, but imagine if every time you got home from spending time with your friends or family, your partner acted resentful, depressed, an insecure, and/or suspicious.
 Your partner’s response would be considered a violation of your personal boundaries around how you spend your time.

 Most people don’t think about their relationships in terms of boundaries and violations of boundaries simply because it’s not part of the vernacular.
 Beyond that, boundaries can be misinterpreted as indifference, selfishness, or offensive -- something to be broken down over the course of a relationship.
 This misunderstanding stems from the fact that not all boundaries are healthy boundaries, some are too porous, others too rigid, and often when people are talking about boundaries they are talking about unhealthy ones because they are problematic and gossip-worthy.